KarlaNunes/KarlaNunes/README.md

 ## Hi there!
 I'm Karla 👋

-<p> am a Backend Developer with hands on experience with Java and Spring Boot focused on building scalable and
+<p>I_ am a Backend Developer with hands on experience with Java and Spring Boot focused on building scalable and
 high-performance backend solutions.
 I have experience in front-end and QA, which has given me a broad view of the development lifecycle.
 Currently, I am focused on backend development using microservices architecture, with an emphasis on scalability, performance, and maintainability.</p>